hikeri/fai-rkgen/README.md

 #### Important Notes:
 - **Disclaimer**: Users must accept the disclaimer to access and use the tool.
-- **Support**: This tool is open-source and operates solely on voluntary donations.
+- **Support**: This tool is not open-source, but you have ability to make it open-source if you decrypt/deobfuscate this tool.

 #### Contributing:
 We do not plan to accept contributions or other types of assistance in creating this product.
 It is better to send your help to Fair Mail and NetGuard.